-- 1. The amount of each separate casualty or theft loss is more than \$100, and - 2.
+- 1. The amount of each separate casualty or theft loss is more than \$100 and - 2.
 The total amount of all losses during the year is more than 10% of the amount on Form 1040, line 34.

 Special rules apply if you had both gains and losses from nonbusiness casualties or thefts.
-See Form 4684 for details.
+See Form 4684 and its instructions for details.